 - Attempt to locate and arrest the abuser.

 - Address transportation and housing needs of victim by making appropriate referrals to community services.
 In Maryland, there are local community resource centers listed by county and domestic violence hotlines .

 - Refer victim to issuing jurisdiction for enforcement of economic provisions within order of protection.

-- Refer victim to the appropriate advocacy agency to obtain assistance with the economic provisions of a support enforcement.
-In Maryland, this is the Child Support Enforcement Agency .
+- Refer victim to an appropriate advocacy agency to obtain assistance with the economic provisions of a court order.

 Lethality Assessment Program